ng-merl/gSOAP/soapcpp2/wsdl/README.txt

 -Nname  use name as the base namespace prefix for service namespaces -ofile  output to file
--p      create polymorphic types with C++ inheritance with base xsd__anyType -rhost:port
+-p      create polymorphic types with C++ inheritance with base xsd__anyType -qname  use name for the C++ namespace for all service declarations -rhost:port
         connect via proxy host and port
 -s      don't generate STL code (no std::string and no std::vector)